 Inventories are valued at the lower of cost and estimated net realizable value.
-Significant estimation and judgment is required in the determination of (i) estimated inventory provisions associated with vendor allowances and internal charges; (ii) estimated inventory provisions due to spoilage and shrinkage occurring between the last physical inventory count and the balance sheet dates; and (iii) inventories valued at retail and adjusted to cost.
+Significant estimation and judgment is required in the determination of (i) estimated inventory provisions due to spoilage and shrinkage occurring between the last physical inventory count and the balance sheet dates; and (ii) inventories valued at retail and adjusted to cost.